ColonelBuendia/rgpipe/README.md

 # Superior tools to transform to to text but extra dependencies so eh
 catdoc, catppt, xls2csv, xlsx2csv

+# Sorry not sorry
+Redundant cat usage makes things easier to read

+Regex was mixed with html in earlier versions of this script, it may be again in the future

 # Super useful